ndrewtl/hereditary/README.md

 - All nodes repel each other
 - Parental relations draw nodes together
-- Nodes are vertically toward the year of their birth.
+- Nodes are vertically drawn toward the year of their birth.
 This is calculated as follows:
   - Say that the oldest person was born in 1900 and the youngest person was born in 2000.
 Say person _x_ is born in 1980.
   - Then the age-sorting force:
-    - attracts the oldest person near the top of the simulation
+    - attracts the oldest person near to the top of the simulation
     - attracts the youngest near to the bottom of the simulation
     - attracts person _x_ about 80% of the way down in the simulation
   - The effect of this is that each person 'falls' toward their birth year, sorting the tree by age
-- All nodes are (mildly) attracted toward the centerline of the simulation.
-This has the effect of preventing nodes from floating outside of the image.
+- All nodes are (mildly) attracted toward the vertical centerline of the simulation.
+This has the effect of preventing nodes from floating outside of the image left or right.

-The simulation will begin as a jumble and will untangle itself, producing a family tree.
+The simulation will begin as a jumble and will sort itself, producing a family tree.
 However, sometimes nodes will become a bit 'tangled up'.
 If the node seems stuck or contorted, you can help it out by dragging some of the nodes to 'untangle' the graph.